-It was shown in \cite{2007-2}-\cite{2013} that Theorem 1 is valid for convergence in the mean of degree $2n$ ($n\in \mathbb{N}$).
-Moreover, the complete orthonormal in $L_2([t,T])$ systems of Haar and Rademacher--Walsh functions also can be applied in Theorem 1 \cite{2006}-\cite{2013}.
-The generalization of Theorem 1 for complete orthonormal with weigth $r(x)\ge 0$ system of functions in the space $L_2([t,T])$ can be found in \cite{2018}, \cite{arxiv-26b}.
+Moreover, the complete orthonormal systems of Haar and Rademacher--Walsh functions in the space $L_2([t,T])$ can also be applied in Theorem 1 \cite{2006}-\cite{2013}.
+The modification of Theorem 1 for complete orthonormal with weigth $r(x)\ge 0$ systems of functions in the space $L_2([t,T])$ can be found in \cite{2018}-\cite{2018aaa}, \cite{arxiv-26b}.

-In order to evaluate the significance of Theorem 1 for practice we will demonstrate its transfor\-med particular cases for $k=1,\ldots,5$ \cite{2006}-\cite{200a}, \cite{301a}-\cite{arxiv-12}, \cite{arxiv-24}-\cite{arxiv-6}
+In order to evaluate the significance of Theorem 1 for practice we will demonstrate its transfor\-med particular cases for $k=1,\ldots,5$ \cite{2006}-\cite{200a}, \cite{301a}-\cite{arxiv-12}, \cite{arxiv-24}-\cite{new-art-1xxys}

 where ${\bf 1}_A$ is the indicator of the set $A$.